Towards a waste free future

-In 2020, the Australian Academy of Technology and Engineering is examining Australia’s potential to create a circular economy, or an economic system aimed at eliminating waste and the continual use of resources.
+In 2020, the Australian Academy of Technology and Engineering examined Australia’s potential to create a circular economy, or an economic system aimed at eliminating waste and the continual use of resources.

 The investigation is part of a major three-year research project examining the technology readiness of Australian industry sectors.

 ATSE’s project is providing insights into Australia’s ability to capitalise on opportunities emerging in the digital economy.
 Future industries will rely on technology like artificial intelligence, robotics, augmented reality, automation, big data analytics and user interfaces, and we are asking the question: Are we ready?